pythonanywhere/flask-tutorials/tutorial-2.md

 That's it for this tutorial.
 We hope you've found it useful, and if there's anything that confused you, or you encountered any errors, please do leave a comment below and we'll help you out.

+### Acknowledgements

-One final thing -- many many thanks to Miguel Grinberg for creating Flask-Migrate, and in particular for [helping out](https://github.com/miguelgrinberg/Flask-Migrate/issues/31#issuecomment-320246309) so quickly when we were trying to discover how to get it to work with an existing database.
+Many many thanks to Miguel Grinberg for creating Flask-Migrate, and in particular for [helping out](https://github.com/miguelgrinberg/Flask-Migrate/issues/31#issuecomment-320246309) so quickly when we were trying to discover how to get it to work with an existing database.

+Also thanks to Max Countryman for creating Flask-Login, and in particular to Armin Ronacher for Flask-SQLAlchemy and for Flask itself!